HX3N/PlayBridge/README.md

 ### Setup

-> The **Auto Reload** feature in MAA Debug mode will only work if the connection address is set as shown below

 Download [PlayBridgeADB](https://github.com/HX3N/PlayBridge/releases/latest) and place it inside the MAA folder<br>
 Then, go to **MAA > Settings > Connection** and configure as follows: